kwporras/Crowd_Funding_Analysis/README.md

 ## **Overview of Project**
 ### **Purpose**
-Previously we created a workbook that would effectively run the same type of analysis over the entire stock market.
-However, the original coding for the stock analysis tickers had most of the if loops nested in a for loop that resulted in many more iterations over the information to produce the same result.
-While the difference in time is not significate with this smaller data set, it could be more cumbersome if applied to a larger data set.
-Our purpose here is to refactor the code to reduce the run time of the stock ticker analysis making it quicker if applied in the future to a larger data set.
+Previously we created a workbook that would effectively run the same type of analysis over as set of stock market data.
+However, the original coding for the stock analysis had most of the if loops nested in a for loop that resulted in many more iterations over the information to produce the same result.
+While the difference in time is not significate with a small data set, it could be more cumbersome if applied to a larger data set.
+Our purpose here is to refactor the code to reduce the run time of the stock analysis when applied to larger data set.

 ### **Results**
-The time differences between the refactor of the code can be seen below.
-The image below show that the refactored code run quite a bit faster than the original code even with the addition of conditional coding.
+The run time differences between the refactoring of the code can be seen below.
+The results show that the refactored code is indeed quicker even with the additional feature of conditional coding added.

  ### [Original code](Resources/VBA_challenge_2_original_vba_code.PNG)
  ##### 2017